TheDivyanshShukla/NEWS-AI/README.md

 # NEWS-AI
-\n made by Divyansh and Jessica
+Made by Divyansh and Jessica